History of Karabakh (part 5)

 Monte Melkonian (Avo), fell in battle in June 1993.

-Another Armenian counteroffensive took place in February 1993.
-After a number of fierce battles, the Armenian fighters regained control over the Sarsang Reservoir.
-In March, the NKR Army began the Kelbajar operation, which succeeded in April.
-The Azeri forces responded with desperate attacks from the East, but the defense of the Martuni region was well organized by Monte, whose exceptional courage and devotion to the liberation of Artsakh made him the legendary Armenian hero.
+A new Armenian counteroffensive began in February 1993.
+After fierce engagements, Armenian forces regained control of the Sarsang Reservoir.
+In March, the NKR Army launched the Kelbajar operation, successfully completing it in April.
+Azerbaijani forces retaliated with powerful assaults from the east, but the defense of the Martuni region—organized and led by Monte—held firm.
+His extraordinary bravery, strategic insight, and devotion to the struggle for Artsakh elevated him to the rank of a legendary Armenian hero.

 Armenians advance